 Parrish Family Vineyards: This winery recently opened a brand new tasting room at its 30-acre estate vineyards whose interiors will give Pottery Barn a run for its money.
 The beautifully designed two-story white cottage houses a bar, indoor and outdoor seating and expansive windows with views of the surrounding vineyards.
 A visit here feels homey and relaxing, somewhere you can stay all day.

 SummerWood Winery: Arriving here feels like stepping into someone’s home.
 And it should, since the winery houses its own boutique inn across from its tasting room.
 The bright and airy nine-room inn is a step above a bed and breakfast.
 Experience cooked-to-order meals, rooms named after wine varieties and breathtaking views of the vineyards.
-Not to mention, it’s a mere steps from the tasting room which should be visited regardless of where you’re staying.
+Not to mention, it’s mere steps from the tasting room which should be visited regardless of where you’re staying.

 Grey Wolf Cellars/KROBAR Distillery: A boutique winery that churns out spirits in its free time?
 Sounds about right.
 Grey Wolf Cellars and KROBAR are both divisions of Barton Family Wines whose tasting room is in the former home of the founders.
 Get your hands on a variety of wines before stepping in to the distillery for unique gins, whiskeys and bourbons, among other spirits.
 But it doesn’t stop there; award-winning Chef Jeff Thomas whips up seasonal eats with a New Orleans flair at on-site Barton’s Kitchen.

 PasoPort/Pendray’s: Fans of port wine should head to PasoPort whose known for their tasty port-style wines, each of which boasts custom-designed artwork of retro pinup girls.
-In the same location you’ll find Pendray’s Distillery, specializing in brandys, grappas and some wildly popular fruit liqueurs.
+In the same location you’ll find Pendray’s Distillery, specializing in brandy, grappas and some wildly popular fruit liqueurs.

 J. Lohr: For one of Paso’s bigger names in the wine industry, visit J. Lohr.
 The family-owned and operated label boasts the No. 1 selling Cabernet in North America but you won’t be sipping that in their tasting room.
 But trust us, if you’re a fan of their Cab, you’ll be more than happy you made a stop here.
 Like so many wineries, you can get your hands on varieties not found in stores.
 Be sure to get a taste of the Gesture Mourvèdre while there.

 Vina Robles Vineyards & Winery: This stunning winery not only serves up great wine, but also great food.
 Order a plate of Älplermagronen, a Swiss version of mac n’ cheese that is to die for.
-If you’re visiting April through November, be sure to catch a concert at the on-site amphitheatre…yes, you read that right.
+If you’re visiting April through November, be sure to catch a concert at the on-site amphitheater…yes, you read that right.
 The outdoor concert venue has hosted big name acts like Willie Nelson, Kip Moore and more.
 And whatever you do, don’t leave here without a bag of truffle potato chips — an absolute must-have.
 Seriously, is there a chip club I can sign up for?

 Where to Dine